vickyzayats/disfluency_detection/README.md

 # Disfluency detection code and pretrained model

-The code and models will be posted soon (exp May 2019)
+The code to disfluency detection models: text-only baseline and late-fusion models.

 # Citation
 If you use the code in your research, please cite: